PhuocQuang76/cs602-term/README.md

 * if you're using a local MySQL database, the config will default to the local configuration.
 * Issue the command: npm install
 * After the files have loaded, issue the command: npm start
+* There are two users "phuoc" and "phuoc1".
+The password for both is "mypassword".